HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 This revealed the shortcut points to `run.vbs` inside the `Get-bADpasswords` directory - meaning the `Get-bADpasswords` script could be triggered by running this VBS file.
 The fact that this shortcut lives on the Public Desktop suggests the script is run regularly by users with elevated privileges, making it a perfect target for our attack.

-## Phase 2: Discovering Certificate Files in the Recycle Bin
+##  Discovering Certificate Files in the Recycle Bin

 While enumerating the system, we checked the Recycle Bin for any interesting files that might have been deleted but not fully removed.
 We navigated to `C:\$Recycle.Bin`, which contains hidden per-user directories named after each user's SID.